 If you’re at the stage where you’re just curious about starting an e-commerce business like this, it’s easy to find reasons for taking the plunge.
 We shared these stats in Part One, but here they are again:

 Despite the impact of the COVID-19 pandemic on the global economy, the growth of the worldwide e-commerce industry continues to be robust.
 In fact, a growth rate of 8.95% is expected between 2024 and 2028.
 And within this market, the subscription box business is expected to perform phenomenally well, with a growth rate of 18% for the 2022-2027 period.

 According to a survey by Clutch, 54% of online shoppers say they subscribe to a subscription box service; it satisfies their desire for novelty and convenience.

-As retail struggles in the wake of COVID-19, e-commerce is still growing.
-And if you’re able to engage a customer’s natural desire for novelty and convenience, you have a good chance of launching an e-commerce business with real momentum: a subscription box business.
+If you’re able to engage a customer’s natural desire for novelty and convenience, you have a good chance of launching an e-commerce business with real momentum: a subscription box business.
 So, let’s explore how to do that, step by step.

 In Part One, we discussed the critical decisions you need to make as you create your box.
 Those were:

 - Choose your box material

 - Choose your printing method

 As a bonus, to learn a little more about creating branded packaging experiences, read this.